sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    </thead>
    <tr>
       <td><a href="http://bit.ly/2ilmcHL"><b>Nuget Installer</b></a> <img src="images/nuget.png"></td>
-      <td>Restores NuGet Packages/Dependencies for the solution </td>
+      <td>the nuget installer restores all the dependencies like <b>ASP.NET MVC, ASP.NET Web Pages</b> etc present in this project  </td>
    </tr>
    <tr>
       <td><a href="http://bit.ly/2xPrMUY"><b>Visual Studio Build</b></a> <img src="images/visual-studio-build.png"> </td>
-      <td>Uses MSBuild arguments to build and package the solution as a zip file</td>
+      <td>the VisualStudio Build task uses MS build arguments to compile and package the output in a zip file.
+This project is compiled using Visual Studio 2017</td>
    </tr>
    <tr>
       <td><a href="http://bit.ly/2xPqJ7f"><b>Visual Studio Test</b></a> <img src="images/vstest.png"> </td>
-      <td>Runs Unit Tests by using Visual Studio Test Runner </td>
+      <td>the VisualStudio Test task identifies and runs unit tests using Visual Studio Test Runner.
+The project contains 16 unit tests</td>
    </tr>
    <tr>
       <td><a href="http://bit.ly/2grMxTQ"><b>Copy Files</b></a> <img src="images/copy-files.png"> </td>
-      <td>Copy files from source to destination folder using match patterns </td>
+      <td>this task will copy the build artifact and arm templates to <b>$(build.artifactstagingdirectory)</b> which will be used in release</td>
    </tr>
    <tr>
       <td><a href="http://bit.ly/2yBgXde"><b>Publish Build Artifacts</b></a> <img src="images/publish-build-artifacts.png"> </td>
-      <td>the build artifacts (package) will be published to VSTS which will be consumed in the release process </td>
+      <td>the package PartsUnlimitedWebsite.zip will be published to VSTS which will be used to deploy on Azure App Service </td>
    </tr>
    </table>
    <br/>